Get

 These cats are highly intelligent and will watch you with knowing eyes.
 To keep them out of trouble around the house, interact with them often and engage them mentally and physically.
 They love playing with toys, and some are skilled at playing fetch.

-They are smart enough to be trained to walk on a leash if necessary but are stubborn enough that training them to do other tricks is difficult without a great deal of patience.
+They are smart enough to be trained to walk on a leash using positive reinforcement, but are sometimes stubborn enough that training them to do other tricks may require a great deal of patience.

 Kids and Other Pets